 Coin-cell battery provides power to the Complementary Metal-Oxide Semiconductor (CMOS) chip while the computer is turned off.
 The CMOS chip contains the time, date, and other configuration information about your computer.
 Under normal usage conditions, the coin-cell battery can last for several years.
-The factors that affect coin-cell battery life are type of system board, temperature, the time for which the computer is powered off, and so on.
+Factors affecting the coin-cell battery life are the type of system board, temperature, the time for which the computer is powered off, and so on.